gutocarvalho/docker-thumbor-opencv/README.md

     docker run -d -p 8888:8888 docker-thumbor-opencv:0.0.1

-## How to use test it in your browser
+## How to use and test it in your browser

 Rezise